architagrawal/course-exchnge-telegram-bot/README.md

 Feel free to add a license to your repository.
 If you're open-sourcing, consider MIT or Apache 2.0.

+### License (GNU GPL v3)

+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for details.

 ---

 Good luck with your GitHub upload — want me to create `.env.example` and a `requirements.txt` with versions to make the setup even easier?